amamel/banano-node-docker/readme.md

 ### Install with fast-syncing

 Banano Node Docker stack can also bootstrap any newly created node (or an existing one) with the latest ledger files.
 This implies that you are willing to trust third-party sources for your node history.
-The latest ledger files are obtained from the Steam Powered Taco [disk](https://banano.steampoweredtaco.com/).
+The latest ledger files are obtained from [Steam Powered Taco](https://banano.steampoweredtaco.com/).

 Just add the `-f` flag to your installer command: